ESIPFed/usage-based-discovery/README.md

 <br /><br />
 Any questions or suggestions for improvement?
-- Create an issue, and use the tempalates for feature request or bug reports for improvements
+- Create an issue, and use the templates for feature request or bug reports for improvements
 - Questions - email chris.lynnes@nasa.gov

 <br /><br />